Jemesson/Jemesson/README.md

 ## Hi there 👋.
 I'm Jemesson from Recife.

 ## About me:
-- 💻 I am am Software Engineer and current exploring Software Architecture.
+- 💻 I am a Software Engineer and current working on Software Architecture.
 - 🎮⚽ Playing games, travelling, soccer.

 ## Github Stats: